Nidhishd/mycookbooks/README.md

 # mycookbooks
 This repository contains chef cookbooks for various applications.
+Mainly used for learning and testing